basnijholt/py-nsapi/README.md

 ## What is this repository for?

-* This python3 module is for getting the NS Train times
+* This python3 module is for easy usage of the the NS Train API

 ## How do I get set up?